 2. Traffic Safety

 If you’re in the process of earning your driver’s license, the traffic safety merit badge is a great way to learn how to maintain your vehicle and follow the rules of the road.
-Traffic Safety is a quick and easy five-requirement badge that’ll teach you driving skills that you’ll use for life!
+Traffic Safety is a quick and easy five-requirement badge that’ll help you learn driving skills that you’ll use for life!

 Vehicular accidents are one of the leading causes of death in America.
 When earning this badge, you’ll learn how you can keep yourself and your family safe while driving.
+Seriously, this stuff is MUY IMPORTANTE!

 Hardest Requirement: Requirement 3 will teach you valuable skills, but it might also be the hardest to complete.
 You’ll need to perform a maintenance inspection on your car, which includes taking the tire pressure, testing your windshield wipers, and making sure that all lights are functioning.
 That’s something that many adults can’t even do!